wangyuchi369/wangyuchi369.github.io/content/_index.md

       text: '## Teaching Assistant

-      I am currently serving as a teaching assistant for the course [Large Language Model in Decision Intelligence (PKU Class 2024 Spring)](https://kunyuan827.github.io/llm2024/).
+      I served as a teaching assistant for the course [Large Language Model in Decision Intelligence (PKU Class 2024 Spring)](https://kunyuan827.github.io/llm2024/).
 This course is tailored for undergraduates, aiming to provide them with a foundational understanding of large language models and effective strategies for their utilization.'
     design:
       columns: '2'